joeylemon/cpython-switch/README.md

 ## Project Description

 As students in COSC594: Software Development Tools at the [University of Tennessee](https://utk.edu), we were tasked with adding a new switch statement to the
 CPython interpreter, from the tokenizer all the way to the compiler.
-From the project assignment:
+Per the project assignment:

 > The group project will entail students implementing a complex feature in a large, open source
 > development tool over the entire semester.
 Students will be given the freedom, and expectation, to